mother-of-all-self-hosting/ansible-role-nextcloud/docs/configuring-nextcloud.md

 #### Install the app on Nextcloud and run the command for config adjustment

-Next, install the preview generator app (<https://apps.nextcloud.com/apps/previewgenerator>) from the Settings/Application menu in your Nextcloud instance.
+Next, install the Preview Generator app (<https://apps.nextcloud.com/apps/previewgenerator>) from the Settings/Application menu in your Nextcloud instance.

 After it is installed, run the command below against your server, so that initial preview-generation is started and periodic generation of new images on your server is enabled: